-System Overview
+System Overview new chapters start on new pages!!!
+Simple instruction

-As UNMA (Uganda National Meteorological Authority)[2] moves to a desktop version of the weather data repository, security of this data its increasingly becomes of concern.
+As UNMA (Uganda National Meteorological Authority)[2] moves to a desktop version of the weather data repository, security of this data isincreasingly becoming of concern.
 Being in a distributed environment, this data is prone to improper manipulations.
-This data may further be illegal distributed, hence misleading the public through wrong predictions.
+This data may further be illegally distributed, hence misleading the public through wrong predictions.
 Because of the importance of weather data, there is need for mechanisms to secure this data from the time it is collected to the time it is used for forecasting and prediction.
 This set up comes with its challenges.
-For instance, unlimited system access, denial of service by the authorized roles, and insider attacks.
+For instance, unlimited system access, denial of service by the authorized roles, and insider attacks among others.

-We are proposing which will improve security of weather data accessed and manipulated via the desktop version of the WDR.
-To solve the problem of unlimited system access, The system will secure the data through three levels.
+We are proposing a what??? which will improve security of weather data accessed and manipulated via the desktop version of the WDR. the security of the system will be implemented in three levels.

-Level 1 will provide user access control that is through user authentication, role-based access control, session timeout.
+Level 1 will provide user access control.
+That is, through user authentication, role-based access control and session timeouts.
 Keystroke dynamics which will involve the use of an AI model to keep track of the user typing patterns.
-The model will have to retrieve the user’s typing speed and pattern and compare them as the user is typing to login.
+The ?? which one??
+You never talked about models in the earlier sentences will have to retrieve the user’s typing speed and pattern and compare them as the user is typing to login.
 Through role-based access control, users will be assigned roles and through those roles, perform specific tasks on data.

-Level 2 will provide data protection through data encryption and data validation checks.
+Level 2, also known as….. will provide data protection through data encryption and data validation checks.
 Advanced Encryption Standard (AES) data encryption will be used to secure the data in forms which are not easily understood.
-The weather data will be encrypted as it is stored into the database and the weather data will be decrypted when the user is granted access after authentication, the user provides the key for the data to be decrypted.
+The weather data will be encrypted as it is stored into the database and decrypted when the user is granted access after authentication.
+The user provides the key for the data to be decrypted.

 Level 3, also known as activity tracking will be achieved through activity logging and suspicious behaviour reporting.
 With activity logging, the different activities that will be performed by a user will be recorded in logs.
-The logs shall enable all responsible persons to view a summarised list of data access.
+The logs shall enable all responsible persons to view a summarised list of data access and manipulation activities.

-These are the various activities that will be logged: log on attempts both successful and unsuccessful, account changes that is account creation and deletion with the person who carried out the activity is to be logged, the various tasks performed by authenticated users, updating of data and inserting of new data.
+the activities that will be logged include:- log on attempts both successful and unsuccessful, account changes that is account creation and deletion with the person who carried out the activity is to be logged, the various tasks performed by authenticated users, updating of data and inserting of new data.

 The number of successful and failed application authentication attempts per user when logging into the system.
 The information that will be logged for the different activity will be timestamp of the system, user account associated with the event, user’s IP address, error codes, event carried out, the result of the event that was carried out.